SolomonSitotaw23/recipeApp/README.md

  cd hasura && hasura metadata apply && hasura console
    ```
  now hasura console start running on port 9697

-5.then go back to the recipe-app this is the front end part and run
+5.  then go back to the recipe-app this is the front end part and run
    ```sh
      yarn && yarn dev
    ```